rcmalli/keras-vggface/README.md

 Original models can be used for non-commercial research purposes under Creative Commons Attribution License.

-The Code that provided in this project is under MIT License.
+The code that provided in this project is under MIT License.